 A Tax By Any Other Name Is Still A Tax

-Once again, apologies to William Shakespeare as I adapt a line from one of his plays.
+Once again, apologies to William Shakespeare as I adapt a line from one of his plays to provide a title for today’s article.
 Romeo and Juliet is a tragedy, partially disguised as a romance.

 Today’s topic isn’t exactly a tragedy but it is a potentially disquieting tale.
 I’m writing about a sneaky Social Security tax that affects some Medicare recipients.
 This tax is known as Income Related Monthly Adjustment Amounts (IRMAA).
 You might remember that Medicare comes in several tranches, including Part A (hospital-based services), Part B (physicians’ services) and Part D (drug coverage).
 Part A is free for most recipients, while Parts B & D require paying monthly premiums.
 The IRMAA increases those Part B and D premiums.
 In my last article, I mentioned that monthly premiums for Medicare Part B were going down a few dollars in 2023 – but, as it happens, not for everyone.